Codecademy/gamut/packages/tracking/README.md

 # `@codecademy/tracking`

-This package contains our user telemetry integrations that are shared across multiple web properties.
+This package contains our user "telemetry" (tracking metcics such as `click` and `visit`) integrations that are shared across multiple web properties.
 We've consolidated them here for a few reasons:

 - To standardize APIs around events like tracking user clicks